breakid/SharpUtils/README.md

 ### taskkill.exe
-Kills a single process by PID, or one or more processes by imagename.
+Kills one or more processes by PID or imagename; multiple PIDs should be provided as a comma-separated list.
 Optionally, target a remote host and/or provide plaintext username and password from the command-line.

 **Uses WMI**
 **Requires administrative privileges if used against a remote host and for some local tasks (i.e., killing processes with a different owner)**

 #### Usage
     taskkill.exe [/S <system> [/U [domain\]<username> /P <password>]] { [/PID <processid> | /IM <imagename>] }

+#### Examples
+    taskkill.exe /PID 964

+    taskkill.exe /PID 340,1432

+    taskkill.exe /IM Calculator.exe

+    taskkill.exe /IM Calculator.exe /S 192.168.2.14